Nirmal Singh (Haryana politician)

 Nirmal Singh Mohra is an Indian politician from Haryana.
 He is a member of the Indian National Congress.
-He is a four time former member of the Haryana Legislative Assembly.
+He is a five time member of the Haryana Legislative Assembly.

 Background and early life

 Singh was born in Mohra village.
 His father adopted Arya Samaj in Sonipat and worked as a teacher and was renowned as Master Hazara Singh.
 He married Naib Kaur and has two daughters and two sons.

 Political career

 Singh's political journey started with Sanjay Gandhi in Indian Youth Congress.
 In 1974, he joined Indian Youth Congress.
 In 1976, he became the block Youth Congress president and rose to General Secretary of Pradesh Youth Congress, Haryana in 1980.
 He served as President, State Youth Congress, Haryana for seven years from August 1982 to 1989 and also served as the vice-president of Haryana Pradesh Congress Committee.

 He was first elected as Member of the Legislative Assembly winning the 1982 Haryana Legislative Assembly election representing the Indian National Congress party.
 He won again in 1991 and 1996, and regained it in 2005 to become a four-time MLA from Naggal Assembly constituency.

 He organised two mega-rallies at Kurukshetra grounds, Haryana.
 The Hisaab Lagao Rally was taken on 25 June 2002.
 The second Hisaab Chukao Rally was held on 9 December 2004.

 He re-joined Congress in 1999 and contested again from the same seat in 2000 and 2005 on Congress ticket.
 He lost to Jasbir Mallour of INLD in the 2000 Assembly election but regained the seat in 2005.

 His old constituency was dissolved under delimitation, and he contested from Ambala Cantt. in the 2009 Haryana Election but lost.
 He lost again in 2014 Haryana election.

 In 2019, he contested from Kurukshetra Lok Sabha constituency as a Congress candidate but lost after polling 3.48 lakh votes.
 Later in 2019 Haryana Election, he contested as an Independent from Ambala City Assembly constituency after his daughter was denied a party ticket from the adjoining Ambala Cantt. constituency.
-He lost to the Bhartiya Janta Party candidate.
+He lost to the Bhartiya Janta Party candidate Aasem Goel.

 In 2024 Haryana Assembly Election Nirmal Singh won the Ambala City seat from BJP candidate Aseem Goel.